nushell/nushell.github.io/book/commands/url_scheme.md

 ## Examples

-Get scheme of a url
+Get the scheme of a URL
 ```shell
 > echo 'http://www.example.com' | url scheme
 ```